-Submenus accessed from within your application contain at least three menu items.
+Submenus accessed from within your application contain at least three menu items.-page 210

-Submenus may be used to group like items into a single secondary cascading menu where putting the items into the primary cascadingd menu would make it too long.
-However, if your submenu contains only two options, you should strongly look at removing the secondary cascadingd menu and putting the options into the primary cascadingd menu since it takes more effort for the user to access options located in a submenu.
+Submenus may be used to group like items into a single secondary cascading menu where putting the items into the primary cascading menu would make it too long.
+However, if your submenu contains only two options, you should strongly look at removing the secondary cascading menu and putting the options into the primary cascading menu since it takes more effort for the user to access options located in a submenu.